-The session log displays session activity entries, if any, including which variables have been provided to each action.
+The session log displays session activity entries for the action, including which ComponentPac version was used and which variables have been provided to each action.
 This information can be helpful when debugging the use of variable, or when working on an issue with Telestream Customer Service.